Frank Haubold

-Frank Otto Haubold (March 23, 1906 – March 1985) was an American gymnast who competed in the 1928 Summer Olympics, in the 1932 Summer Olympics, and in the 1936 Summer Olympics.
+Frank Otto Haubold (March 23, 1906 – March 1985) was an American gymnast.
+He was a member of the United States men's national artistic gymnastics team and competed in the 1928 Summer Olympics, 1932 Summer Olympics, and 1936 Summer Olympics.
 Haubold and his wife, Irma, were the first married couple of compete in the same Olympics.

 Early life

 Frank Otto Haubold was born March 23, 1906 Union City, New Jersey.

 Career

 Haubold worked as a textile salesman, spending 46 years with the same company.

-As a gymnast, Haubold was a member of the Swiss Turnverein in Union City.
+As a gymnast, Haubold was a member of the Swiss Turnverein in Union City, New Jersey.
 He was National Champion in the all-around in 1931-32, and won national titles on the parallel bars and the pommel horse, the latter being his best event.
 He was the top American in the all-around event at the 1932 Summer Olympics.

 Haubold was married to Irma "Chip" Haubold, who was also from Union City.
-They were the first married couple of compete in the same Olympics.
+They were the first married couple to compete in the same Olympics.
+Their lives were documented in the 2012 film, Frank & Chip: The Olympic Experience.